Chapter 10 Managing Field Trials

 10.2.1 Prerequisites

-• Breeding program and location for your trial should also exist in the database.
-If you need to add breeding program and/or location to the database, see instructions for adding breeding program and location in the “Managing Breeding Programs” and “Managing locations” respectively.
+• The breeding program and location for your trial should also exist in the database.
+If you need to add breeding program and/or location to the database, see the instructions in Managing Breeding Programs and Managing Locations respectively.

-10.2.2 Adding a trial by using “Add Trial” form
+10.2.2 Adding a trial by using “Design New Trial” form

 Step 1.
-Begin the “Design new trial” workflow
+Begin the “Design New Trial” workflow

 Click on “Design New Trial” to begin.